Knowledge Hub

 • The investment in technology you’ll need to make in order to encrypt data

-No – encryption is not a legal requirement under data protection legislation like GDPR.
+No, encryption is not a legal requirement under data protection legislation, such as the GDPR.
 However, GDPR makes specific reference to encryption as an example of the type of technical measure that can be used to enhance data security.
-Added to this, the ICO has published detailed guidance on the use of encryption for organisations subject to GDPR.
+Additionally, the ICO has published detailed guidance on the use of encryption for organisations subject to the GDPR.
 This guidance indicates that where there is a loss of data and encryption is not in place, regulatory action may be taken.
-So it’s safe to say that encryption – in appropriate circumstances – is encouraged by regulators.
+So it’s safe to say that encryption, in appropriate circumstances, is encouraged by regulators.
 It’s also worth mentioning that the draft ePrivacy Regulation talks about ‘promoting’ encryption as a security measure.
-There are even moves with this forthcoming ePrivacy law to make encryption mandatory in light of the principles of security and privacy by design.
+There are even proposals with the forthcoming ePrivacy law to make encryption mandatory, in line with the principles of security and privacy by design.

-While encryption isn’t mandatory – for now – it has several important benefits:
+While encryption isn’t mandatory – for now – it has several significant benefits:

 • It’s a highly effective way to enhance the security of the data you process and control.

-• When a company device is stolen or lost, if the hard drive is encrypted the data held on the device will remain secure.
+• If a company device is stolen or lost, the data held on the hard drive will remain secure if the hard drive is encrypted.

-• It’s one way to demonstrate to regulators and to your clients and consumers that you take data privacy seriously.
+• It’s one way to demonstrate to regulators, clients, and consumers that you take data privacy seriously.

-• When data is encrypted only the intended recipient can read it, so it protects the privacy of data subjects.
+• When data is encrypted, only the intended recipient can read it, thereby protecting the privacy of data subjects.

-• In certain circumstances following a data breach you may not have to notify the affected individual if the data was properly encrypted.
-While you will still have to notify the ICO, the reputational damage caused by a data breach may be significantly reduced if you don’t have to inform clients or customers that their data has been breached.
+• In certain circumstances, following a data breach, you may not have to notify the affected individual if the data was properly encrypted.
+While you will still have to notify the ICO, the reputational damage caused by a breach may be significantly reduced if you don’t have to inform clients or customers that their data has been compromised.
+It’s essential to understand your legal responsibilities when dealing with data breaches, especially where encryption is a factor.

-Encryption isn’t fool proof.
-Data may still be read by an unauthorised individual in certain circumstances.
-For example when:
+Encryption isn’t foolproof.
+An unauthorised individual may still read data in certain circumstances.
+For example, when:

 • An authorised user of encrypted material leaves a device open and unattended while the material is unencrypted.